 The course requires intensive personal involvement on the part of each CAPSTONE Fellow through participation in or leadership of seminars, field trips, and discussions.
 There are many opportunities for each Fellow to share expertise and experiences with other participants.
 The CAPSTONE course does not include formal writing or research assignments.
 Readings are modest in scope and are offered to illuminate the issues under discussion.

 Senior Fellows are retired three (JOM Only) and four-star general and flag officers who participate in the CAPSTONE program and provide a unique dimension to the course.
 Their breadth of experience, gained in both peace and war and in a variety of military and politically sensitive positions, qualifies them to serve as role models, to interpret events and issues, and to provide insights not readily available from other sources.
-Senior Fellows are a valuable teaching resource and occasionally lecture.
-Their principal contribution to the course, however, lies in their day-to-day contact with CAPSTONE participants.
+Senior Fellows are a valuable resource, their principal contribution to the course, however, lies in their day-to-day contact with CAPSTONE participants.